mono/monodevelop/README.md

 There are two variables you can set when running 'configure':

-`--prefix=/path/to/prefix`: To set the install prefix.
+To set the install prefix: `--prefix=/path/to/prefix`

-You can use `--prefix="pkg-config --variable=prefix mono"` to get MD installed with the rest of mono/gtk-sharp/etc.
+To install with the rest of the assemblies: `--prefix="pkg-config --variable=prefix mono"`

-`--profile=profile-name`: To choose one build profile.
+To choose a build profile: `--profile=profile-name`

 There are some predefined profiles: